 - Dropped in the Mac/PC port, where corking the exit is a major part of strategy.
 Unfortunately, there is still one very embarrassing type of telefrag: If unattended vehicles are set to respawn and you're standing at the wrong spawn point, it will literally pounce on top of you for an instant kill.

-- A boss in Castlevania: Order of Ecclesia uses a glyph to pass through walls.
+- A boss in Castlevania: Order of Ecclesia uses a glyph to pass through walls to avoid the explosions of the bombs he fills the room with and carries an infinite amount of Super Potions, making it impossible to kill him the normal way.
 Absorb the glyph while he's inside the wall and he dies instantly.

 - Komato Assassins carry a device that allows them to teleport around at will.
 They mentally map out the area prior to the fight, and are trained to stop pursuit if the prey leaves that area to avoid teleporting into a wall.
 As part of the backstory, Assassin Asha got too wrapped up in the pursuit of an enemy, ignored his training, and lost his arm in precisely this fashion.